-- A. Subject to the right of employees to represent themselves individually, the Association shall have the right to be heard as the representative of the employees in the unit for which it is recognized regarding such employment matters as wages, hours and other terms and conditions of employment except that the scope of representation shall not include consideration of the merits, necessity, or organization of any service or activity provided by the County. - B. Reasonable written notice of any rule, resolution or regulation proposed for adoption by the Board which directly relates to matters within the scope of representation proposed to be adopted by the Board and the opportunity to meet and confer with the Board or the designated Employee Relations Officer prior to such adoption. - C. Notwithstanding any of the forgoing requirements in Section A and B herein above, in cases of emergency, as contemplated by Government Code Section 3504.5, when the county determines that a rule, resolution or regulation must be adopted immediately without prior notice to or consultation with the employee organization the County shall provide such notice and an opportunity to meet and confer at the earliest practicable time following the Board action.
+A. Subject to the right of employees to represent themselves individually, the Association shall have the right to be heard as the representative of the employees in the unit for which it is recognized regarding such employment matters as wages, hours and other terms and conditions of employment, except that the scope of representation shall not include consideration of the merits, necessity, or organization of any service or activity provided by the County.

+B. The Association shall have the right to receive reasonable written notice of any rule, resolution or regulation proposed for adoption by the Board that directly relates to matters within the scope of representation proposed to be adopted by the Board and the opportunity to meet and confer with the Board or the designated Employee Relations Officer prior to such adoption.

+Notwithstanding any of the foregoing requirements in A and B above, in cases of emergency, as contemplated by Government Code Section 3504.5, when the County determines that a rule, resolution or regulation must be adopted immediately without prior notice to or consultation with the employee organization the County shall provide such notice and an opportunity to meet and confer at the earliest practicable time following the Board action.